maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ![][Color Wheel]

 Fortunately for us, there are a number of online color wheels we can use.
-[Color Calculator][]

-Colors on the color wheel can be:
+There is a great list of them in the [Color Wheels][] section of Appendix 12.
+We will use one called [Color Calculator][].
+Before we calculate our colors it would be a good idea to familiarize yourself with the different ways you can relate colors on the color wheel:

 - [Analogous][]
 - [Complementary][]